As Kermit once said: “It ain’t easy being green.”

 This clothing company is focusing on the third of the three “Rs”: recycle.
 Everlane has launched a clothing line, ReNew, that uses plastics to make fashionable, functional, and environmentally friendly outerwear.

-This is just the first step in their commitment to completely erase plastic from their supply chain by 2021.
+This is just the first step in their commitment to completely erase plastic from their supply chain.

 Known more for its high-intensity, high-tech launch spectacles and factories in China than its environmental sustainability, Apple is committing to mediating the effect of climate change in some of the hardest hit areas.